pkgw/remarkable-printer-app/README.md

 sudo remarkable-printer-app login -o destdir=/Printouts
 ```

-This will cause printed files to appear in the “Printouts” folder.
+This will cause printed files to appear in the “Printouts” folder on your
+device.

 ### Snap Networking and Docker